prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/2_functions/lessonplan.md

 Suppose we are scanning two `int`s.
 Then the address that will be passed into the `esi` register would be the address where the first `int` is going to be stored.
 When the `scanf` function runs, it will take whatever was input, and load it onto the addresses that was given.
-Then the second

 But wait, how do we know where the address of the first `int` is going to be at?
 This is where the `lea` instruction comes in.
 It essentially Loads the Effective